Redress (verb) Remedy or set right. Restore the balance in a situation.

 Who are we?

 We are a small team, comprising Dr Louisa Parker (Aka Una, artist, writer and creative director), Sara Allkins (Dramaturge), Anna Mazzola (Human Rights Law) and Dr Tamara Turner-Moore (Psychology).
+We draw workshop leaders from diverse backgrounds.
 We can also access support for clients from a specialist counsellor, an accredited member of the British Association of Counsellors and Psychotherapists.

 - We believe that taking a less intense approach to artistic work about violence and trauma can help audiences engage at a more profound level – it gives them space to think